Sulagna-pradhan/Java-Programming/Introduction/What_is_java.md

 2. The **Java Compiler** converts it into **bytecode** (`.class` file).
 3. The **Java Virtual Machine (JVM)** runs the bytecode on your machine.

+---

+## ✅ Summary

+Java is a versatile, powerful, and platform-independent language that forms the backbone of countless systems around the world.
+Whether you're just starting out or looking to build scalable applications, Java is an excellent choice.

+> 📌 *“Write Once, Run Anywhere” — Java’s core philosophy*